With their wild, bright fronds extending outwards at all angles, outdoor ferns make a beautiful addition to home gardens.

 Over and underwatering

-Your fern may also be dying because it is receiving either too much or too little water.
+Your fern may also be dying because it receives too much or too little water.
 Luckily, this is usually easily fixed by adjusting your watering schedule.

 Overwatering ferns is one of the reasons ferns turn yellow.
 It will also cause wilting fronds.
 Signs of underwatering, on the other hand, include wilting, drying leaves and fronds and browning at the leaf edges.

-If you suspect your fern is dying because it is being overwatered, you will need to hold off on watering it until the top of the soil has almost dried out.
+If you suspect your fern is dying because it is being overwatered, you must hold off on watering it until the top of the soil has almost dried out.
 Subsequently, water it only slightly.

 Continue to water it in this way for several weeks.
 Once it is clear that your fern is recovering, you can increase the amount of water you give it at each watering.

 Be aware that your outdoor fern is also getting water from the rain, and adjust your watering schedule accordingly.
-If you have had at least an inch of rain during any given week, you will not need to water your fern that week.
+If you have had at least an inch of rain during a week, you will not need to water your fern that week.

 Another reason your outdoor fern might be dying is pest infestation.
 While most ferns are generally pretty pest-resistant, there are some particular insects you will want to keep an eye out for, including mites, aphids, mealy bugs and nematode worms.